Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Superconductivity

-$T_{\rm c}$ as a function of band filling exhibits a single-dome structure in the regular band and PFB models with broken $C_{6}$ symmetry.
-We observe that the presence of a flat portion in PFB or a van Hove singularity in the regular band have similar effects on the largest values of $T_{\rm c}$ when $\xi_{d_{xy} } \geq \xi_{d_{x^2-y^2}}$.
+$T_{\rm c}$, with the broken $C_6$, exhibits a single-dome structure as a function of band filling.
+We can observe that the presence of a flat portion in PFB or a van Hove singularity for $t'=0$ have similar effects on the largest values of $T_{\rm c}$ when $\xi_{d_{xy} } \geq \xi_{d_{x^2-y^2}}$.
 One should note that, while a van Hove singularity at $E_F$ only occurs at a single point on the filling axis, a flat portion of the band can accommodate a range of band filling.
-This difference is reflected in the width of the $T_{\rm c}$ dome at a given temperature; see Fig.~\ref{fig:lambda}(b) and SM~\cite{Suppmat}.
-The maximum of $T_{\rm c}$ in the PFB~(regular band) model is seen to take place close to $\ave{n_{\rm c_{2}}}$~($\ave{n_{\rm c}}$) at which $\xi_{d_{xy} } $ exceeds $ \xi_{d_{x^2-y^2}}$.
-Note that the superconducting transition temperature becomes almost doubled as we go from just above $\ave{n_{\rm c}}$ to just below, see Fig.~\ref{fig:lambda}(b), which should come from the interplay between nematicity, spin fluctuations, and superconductivity.
+This difference is reflected in the width of the $T_{\rm c}$ dome at a given temperature; see Fig.~\ref{fig:lambda_gapk}(a) and SM~\cite{Suppmat}.
+The maximum of $T_{\rm c}$ in the PFB is seen to take place close to $\ave{n_{\rm c_{2}}}$ at which $\xi_{d_{xy} } $ exceeds $ \xi_{d_{x^2-y^2}}$.
+Note that the superconducting transition temperature becomes almost doubled as we pass through $\ave{n_{\rm c_{1}}}$, see Fig.~\ref{fig:lambda_gapk}(a), which should come from the interplay between nematicity, spin fluctuations, and superconductivity.